 6. Jason Swanner - $1.4 million

-Jason Swanner is the Director of Clinical Operations for the University of Alabama Opthalmology Services.
-His base pay is $1.2 million with total annual compensation of $1.36 million.
+Dr. Jason Swanner is currently the Director of Clinical Operations for the University of Alabama Ophthalmology Services, where he earns a base pay of $1.2 million with a total annual compensation of $1.36 million.

 5. Isaac William Ferniany - $1.5 million

 Like many on this list, he has stayed in the state most of his life.
 He attended the University of Alabama.
-He is a board member of Vizient, Inc. His previous post, prior to joining UAB was as the Chief Executive Officer of the University of Mississippi Med Center.
+He is a board member of Vizient, Inc. His previous post, prior to joining UAB, was as the Chief Executive Officer of the University of Mississippi Med Center.

 4. John O'Neil - $2 million

-John O'Neil is the President and Chief Operating Officer of St. Vincent's Health System.
-Mr. O'Neil receives base pay of $420,615.
-Along with other benefits and perks, his total compensation package is $1.95 million annually.
+John O'Neil is currently the President and Chief Operating Officer of St. Vincent's Health System.
+For his hard work, O'Neil receives base pay of $420,615 and a total compensation package of $1.95 million annually.

-3. James W Rane – $900 Million
+3. James W. Rane - $1.2B

 Rane started his career in the lumber business when he took over the family's fence post manufacturing company.
 It was a small operation, but since that time, Rane has built it into an operation with a total of 15 plants.

 2. Raymond, John, and Marguerite Harbert ($6.6 billion divided and total split yet unknown).